nlgranger/hybrid_NN_HMM/README.md

 # Hybrid NN-HMM

-This repository contains a Tensorflow implementation of the Hybrid NN-HMM model initially introduced by [(Bourlard & Morgan, 1990)].
+This repository contains a Tensorflow implementation of the Hybrid NN-HMM model initially introduced in:

+H. Bourlard and N. Morgan, “A continuous speech recognition system embedding MLP into HMM,” in Advances in neural information processing systems, 1990, pp. 186–193.

 ## Demonstration